DonnealJohnson/DonnealJohnson/README.md

 # About Me:
-- 👋 Hi, I’m @DonnealJohnson.
+- 👋 Hi, I’m Donneal Johnson.
 I am a front-end web developer with a strong passion for becoming a full-stack developer, dedicated to building efficient and scalable web applications.
 I take pride and joy in continuously improving my skills and strive to enhance my expertise every day.

 ## What I Do: